GameDevTecnico/cubos/core/samples/logging/page.md

 ```

 @note By default, on debug builds all logging calls are compiled, while on release builds only
-messages with severity level @ref CUBOS_LOG_LEVEL_INFO or higher are compiled.
+messages with severity level @ref CUBOS_TEL_LEVEL_INFO or higher are compiled.
 This can be changed
-by defining @ref CUBOS_LOG_LEVEL to the desired level.
+by defining @ref CUBOS_TEL_LEVEL to the desired level.

 These macros can also take arguments, which can be of any reflectable type.